 Location: Myagdi District, Nepal (Dhaulagiri Himal, Himalayas) | Height: 8,167 m (26,795 ft) | Rank: 7th highest mountain in the world | First Climbed: May 13, 1960 (Swiss-Austrian-Nepali expedition) | Other Names: "White Mountain" (from Sanskrit)

-Seventh highest peak in the world
+7 highest mountains in the world

 Does Dhaulagiri ring a bell?
 It's incredible.
-This stunning peak is the seventh tallest in the Himalayas.
+This stunning peak is the seventh-tallest in the Himalayas.
 The height of Dhaulagiri I is 8,167 Metres (26,795 feet).
 Simply breathtaking!
 The highest point around here is this hill.
 In Nepal, Mount Everest stands tallest.
 Ascending requires robust physical abilities.
 Your climbing prowess may be evaluated using this approach.

-Dhaulagiri, a mountain massif in the Himalayas, is located in west-central Nepal.
+Dhaulagiri, a mountain massif in the Himalayas, is located in western Nepal.
 More specifically, it's situated on the western side of the Kali Gandaki River gorge, about 40 miles (65 km) northwest of Annapurna.
 The main peak, Dhaulagiri I, is situated on the border of Dhaulagiri and Raghuganga rural municipalities of Myagdi District, in Gandaki Province.

 Manaslu Mountain